MarcWeber/vim-addon-manager/README.md

 runtime depending on your needs.
 Activating means handling runtimepath and making sure all .vim file get sourced.

+## If you believe in VAM's collaborative properties
+then you may also want to have a look at [vim-git-wiki](github.com/MarcWeber/vim-git-wiki) If you contribute to this git based wiki editable by Vim we have a chance making it official ot www.vim.org.

 ## MINIMAL setup (2 lines)

     set runtimepath+=/path/to/vam